 On 4 August 2020, two explosions hit Beirut city causing multiple casualties and widespread damage.
 Up to 300,000 people were affected.
 The explosions occurred at a time when three overlapping crises already beset Lebanon: stresses due to the Syrian refugee situation; political and social instability and worsening economic conditions, in addition to the on-going COVID-19 pandemic.
-These compound crisis stretched the city's overall emergency capacity to its limits.
-This situation was beyond anything LRC had ever dealt with before.
+These compound crises stretched the city's overall emergency capacity to its limits.
+This situation was beyond anything the Lebanese Red Cross (LRC) had ever dealt with before.

 The healthcare system was already over-burdened due to the COVID-19 pandemic.
 Following the explosions, continued access to essential health services and supplies of medicines was, and remain, critical issues due also to the economic conditions in the country.
-The explosion increased the risk of transmission, as protocols could not be precisely adhered to at all times and facilities providing isolation and care for confirmed Covid cases were affected.
+The explosion increased the risk of transmission, as protocols could not be precisely adhered to at all times and facilities providing isolation and care for confirmed COVID-19 cases were affected.